Goal-oriented error estimation for the reduced basis method, with application to sensitivity analysis: Numerical results I: Diffusion equation

 For the comparisons to be fair, one should compare the error bounds of same online cost.
 It is widely assumed that there exists a constant $C$ so that this cost is $C \times 2 (\dim\widetilde X)^3$ for the dual-based method, and $C (\dim\widetilde X)^3$ for our method, since dual-based method involves online inversion of two linear systems of size $\dim\widetilde X$, and one system of the same size for our method.
 Hence, the reported reduced basis sizes for the dual method are multiplied by a factor $\sqrt[3]{2}$.

 In all cases, the reduced bases are computed using POD with snapshot size 80.
 To compute $\widehat G$, we use a snapshot of size $200$.
 We also took $K=1$ (ie., a trivial partition of $\mathcal P$).
 The truncation index $N$ is taken equal to 20.
+We used a discrete minimization procedure to estimate the $\beta_i$ constants.

 In Figure \ref{f:1}, we compare the different error bounds on the non-corrected, and corrected output.
 For instance, for the error bound on the non-corrected output, we plot:

 where $S$ is a random subset of $\mathcal P$ with size 200 and $\widehat\epsilon(\mu,\alpha,N,\Phi)$ is defined at \eqref{e:defheps}.
 Other error bound means are computed accordingly.